+A gypsy’s promise.
+A clockwork poison.
 A race to save a love balanced on the edge.

 On the night they were to elope, a spurned lover returned.
 A gift, she claimed.
 But the clockwork contraption unwound a poisonous bloom, sending Lady Emily and Luca, her gypsy love, on a desperate race to reach the cure.

 “This story is a thrill ride from beginning to end!”

 WOULD SHE COME?

 As the first rays of the setting sun struck the gleaming windows of Knowlton House, Luca stood beside the sole remaining campfire, one hand clutching a handful of viridis powder ready to cast it into the flames.
 If all went as planned, his bride would soon abandon the only life she’d ever known, trading it all for a new one among the Roma.
 With him.
 At last, he would feel whole.